vectorgrp/sil-kit/docs/demos/demos.rst

 The |ProductName| Demos are not available as pre-built binaries and have to be compiled from source first.

 * If you plan to use the demos as a starting point for further development, start by cloning the `SIL Kit git repository <https://github.com/vectorgrp/sil-kit>`_.
-  Don't forget to call ``git submodule update --init --recursive`` after cloning the repo for the first time.
+  Don't forget to call ``git submodule update --init --recursive`` after cloning the repository for the first time.
   Using the build instructions below will build the complete |ProductName| library including the Demos.
 * If you just want to try out the demos, download a `SIL Kit release package <https://github.com/vectorgrp/sil-kit/releases>`_ which also includes all sources.
   Using the build instructions below will only build the |ProductName| Demos and use the precompiled library of the package.